JLESC/jlesc.github.io/_events_upcoming/2016-03-22-3rd-jlesc-summer-school.md

 Registration will take place at [http://jlesc2016.sciencesconf.org](http://jlesc2016.sciencesconf.org/).

 **_Update_:** The summer school will take place at ENS Monod, in Amphitheater B (4th floor).
 Coffee breaks will be in _salle passerelle_ on the 4th floor as well (same as for the JLESC Workshop).
 Coupons will be given to you for the lunch at the cafetaria (dinner is not included).

+**Slides** are available on the Schedule page.
+You will find a link next to the title of each presentation.